If people don’t know who you are, how can they buy your digital products? They can’t.

 5. Devote yourself to customer service

 Customer service matters in every industry.
 When you don’t offer great customer service, you lose customers.
 It’s that simple.

 Your brand should revolve around how you treat customers.
 Demonstrate that you’re willing to answer questions, resolve complaints, and share your knowledge with the rest of the world. answer customer questions and resolve their complaints.
 Communication with customers can be time-consuming.
-If your company is large enough, you can make it more efficient and faster with a ticketing system.
+If your company is large enough, you can make it more efficient and faster with office phone systems or a ticketing system.

 Have you ever had a bad customer service experience?
 Did you consider never patronizing that business again?

 Maybe you decided to boycott it entirely.
 That’s not what you want from your customers.

 Think back to your high school days.
 You might remember that relationships and associations often solidified your place in the social hierarchy.

 If you made a single friend in the “popular” crowd, you were in.
 Other people treated you with more reverence.

 It works like that in business, too.
 If people see that you’re associated with another strong brand, your brand becomes stronger as a result.

 That’s why companies often post the names or logos of their customers on their websites.
 It’s a form of social proof.